solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 And another is said to be still preserved at Vienna.

-This last is deseribed by _Abbé Stutz_, Assistant in the Imperial cabinet of curiosities at Vienna, in a book printed in German, at _Leipsyc_, in 1790: entitled _Bergbaukinde_ (or _the Science of Mining_.)
+This last is described by _Abbé Stutz_, Assistant in the Imperial cabinet of curiosities at Vienna, in a book printed in German, at _Leipsyc_, in 1790: entitled _Bergbaukinde_ (or _the Science of Mining_.)

 After describing two other stones, said to have fallen from the clouds: one in the _Eichstedt_ country in Germany; and another in the _Bechin_ circle, in Bohemia, in July, 1753; concerning the _real_ falling of which he had expressed some doubts; he proceeds to describe the falling of two, (whereof this was one,) not far from _Agram_, the capital of _Croatia_, in Hungary; which caused him to change his opinion; and to believe, that the falling of such stones from heaven, was very possible.

 His words, fairly translated,* in the beginning of his narrative, are, "These accounts put me in mind of a mass of iron, weighing seventy-one pounds, which was sent to the imperial collection of natural curiosities: about the origin of which _many mouths have been distorted with scoffing laughter_.
-If, in the _Eichstedt_ specimen, the effects of fire appear _tolerably_ evident; they are, in this, not to be mistaken. --- Its surface is full of spherical impressions, like the mass of iron, which the celebrated _Pallas_ found on the Jenisei river; except that here the impressions are larger, and less deep; and it wants both the yellow glass, which fills up the hollows of the _Siberian_ iron; and the _sand stone_, which is found in the _Eichstedt_ specimen; the whole mass being solid, compact, and black, like hammered iron."
+If, in the _Eichstedt_ specimen, the effects of fire appear _tolerably_ evident; they are, in this, not to be mistaken. --- Its surface is full of spherical impressions, like the mass of iron, which the celebrated _Pallas_ found on the Yenisei river; except that here the impressions are larger, and less deep; and it wants both the yellow glass, which fills up the hollows of the _Siberian_ iron; and the _sand stone_, which is found in the _Eichstedt_ specimen; the whole mass being solid, compact, and black, like hammered iron."

 *) For which translation I am obliged to Sir Charles Blagden.

-And his words in the end of the narrative are, "There is a great step from the disbelief of tales, to the finding out the true cause of a phænomenon which appears wonderful to us.
-And probably I should have committed the fault into which we so naturally fall, respecting things we cannot explain; and have rather denied the whole history, than have determined to believe any thing _so incredible_; if various new writings, on electricity, and thunder, had not fortunately, at that time come into my hands; concerning remarkable experiments of reviving _metallic calces_ by the electric spark.
+And his words in the end of the narrative are, "There is a great step from the disbelief of tales, to the finding out the true cause of a phenomenon which appears wonderful to us.
+And probably I should have committed the fault into which we so naturally fall, respecting things we cannot explain; and have rather denied the whole history, than have determined to believe anything _so incredible_; if various new writings, on electricity, and thunder, had not fortunately, at that time come into my hands; concerning remarkable experiments of reviving _metallic calces_ by the electric spark.
 Lightning is an electrical stroke on a large scale. --- If then the reduction of iron can be obtained, by the discharge of an electrical machine; why should not this be accomplished as well, and with much greater effect by the very powerful discharge of the lightning of the clouds?"

 The substance of the account of the fall of stones, in Hungary, as given by him, after the most accurate inquiries, is what I shall now add in the following abridged detail; and it was verified by _Wolfgang Kukulyewich, Spiritual vicar of Francis Baron Clobuschiczky, Bishop of Agram_, who caused seven eye witnesses to be examined, concerning the actual falling of these stones on the 26th of May, 1751; --- which witnesses were ready to testify all they affirmed, upon oath, --- and one of them was Mr. George Marsich, Curate, as we should call him, of the parish.

-According to their accounts; about six o'clock, in the afternoon of the day just mentioned, there was seen towards the east, a kind of fiery ball; which, after it had barst into two parts, with a great report, exceeding that of a cannon, fell from the sky, in the form, and appearance of _two chains_ entangled in one another: --- and also with a loud noise, as of a great number of carriages rolled along.
+According to their accounts; about six o'clock, in the afternoon of the day just mentioned, there was seen towards the east, a kind of fiery ball; which, after it had burst into two parts, with a great report, exceeding that of a cannon, fell from the sky, in the form, and appearance of _two chains_ entangled in one another: --- and also with a loud noise, as of a great number of carriages rolled along.
 And after this a black smoke appeared; and a part of the ball seemed to fall in an arable field of one _Michael Koturnass_; on the fall of which to the ground a still greater noise was heard; and a shock perceived, something like an earthquake.

 This piece was afterwards soon dug out of the ground; which had been particularly noted to be plain and level, and ploughed just before; but where it was now found to have made a great fissure, or cleft, an ell wide, whilst it singed the earth on the sides.